 Poul Fri (Haitian Fried Chicken)

 Poul Fri is the Haitian version of fried chicken.
-The meat is seasoned to perfection with aromatic spices then deep fried.
+The meat is seasoned to perfection with aromatic spices and then deep-fried.

 Of course, prior to cooking, Haitian meats are always cleaned in some type of acidity whether it is lime, vinegar and or sour oranges.